 You should control what you tip

 And yes, if you have had terrible service, you have every right to tip 5% and not suffer the remonstrations of the owner.
-You shouldn’t even really even have to explain yourself, just don’t go back.
+You shouldn’t really even have to explain yourself, just don’t go back.

 But the problem is tipping happens at the end of the lunch or dinner.
-After the wine and after the lover’s tiffs.
+After the wine and after the lovers' tiffs.
 And yes, I have seen people in bigger groups say things like: “That young man doesn’t deserve such a lot of money,” and pocket some of the kitty.

-But the thing is they do, because a proper waiter works hard long hours and has to put up with all the idiosyncrasies of all you different types who have no-one better to take your shitty day out on than someone serving you.
+But the thing is they do, because a proper waiter works long, hard hours and has to put up with all the idiosyncrasies of all you different types who have no-one better to take your shitty day out on than someone serving you.